Q : Who is ICM?

 Q : What happens at Orientation and do I need to attend?

 A : Yes, attendance at Orientation is mandatory as this is the day you will receive important information about your time in ICM.
-You also get your University ID card and be informed about the many services available to you as an ICM student.
+You also get information about your University ID card and be informed about the many services available to you as an ICM student.
 It is also a great opportunity to make your first group of friends.

 Q : What do I need to bring to Orientation?